microsoft/z3guide/website/docs-programming/02 - Z3 Python - Readonly/01 - Introduction.md

 [OPIUM: Optimal Package Install/Uninstall Manager](http://cseweb.ucsd.edu/~rjhala/papers/opium.pdf).
 Many packages depend on other packages to provide some functionality.
-Each distribution contains a meta-data file that explicates the requirements of each package of the distribution The meta-data contains details like the name, version, etc. More importantly, it contains **depends** and **conflicts** clauses that stipulate which other packages should be on the
+Each distribution contains a meta-data file that explicates the requirements of each package of the distribution.
+The meta-data contains details like the name, version, etc. More importantly, it contains **depends** and **conflicts** clauses that stipulate which other packages should be on the